 Getting around Oahu: This itinerary presumes that you have a rental car.
 If you don’t, you can pay for shuttle transportation from Waikiki to Kualoa Ranch, take the public bus (two per hour) up to the Polynesian Cultural Center, and then their shuttle back to Waikiki.
 The total cost for transportation will be $20-30 per person.
 Depending on the size of your party, it may be worthwhile to rent a car for a day or two to visit far-flung parts of the island.
 Check prices here for your Oahu car rental.

 Day 2: Pearl Harbor sites and Makani Catamaran Sail

 There’s a lot more at Pearl Harbor than just the USS Arizona Memorial.
-In fact, as of late 2018 the memorial is inaccessible due to an infrastructure issue.
+In fact, as of summer 2019 the memorial is inaccessible due to an infrastructure issue.
 But it’s still worth visiting some of Pearl Harbor’s other fascinating sites!